National Canal Museum: History

 The National Canal Museum opened in 1970 as a joint cooperative effort between the City of Easton's Hugh Moore Park Commission and the Pennsylvania Canal Society.
-Sitting at the fork between the Delaware and Lehigh Rivers, this small Museum was intended to highlight and operate Hugh Moore Park.
+Sitting at the fork between the Delaware and Lehigh Rivers, the museum was intended to highlight and operate within Hugh Moore Park.

-The museum had been a destination for people interested in the canal, as well as school trips looking for information about transportation.
-In 1978 with the addition of the Josiah White, the canal boat ride became a distinctive part of a visit to the National Canal Museum.
+The Josiah White, a functioning replica canal boat, debuted in 1978.
+Canal boat rides became a significant attraction for museum and park visitors.

-In 1982 The museum's exhibits were redesigned to make the museum a National Museum of the towpath canal era.
-This redesign also acted as a catalyst for the expansion into the industrial heritage of the Lehigh Valley.
+In 1982, the museum's exhibits were redesigned.
+New exhibits highlighted the broader history of the towpath canal era and the industrial heritage of the Lehigh Valley.

 During this period, the National Canal Museum began hosting several major events, including the annual Canal Festival and annual Canal History and Technology Symposium, the latter being held at Lafayette College.
-By 1985, the museum was realizing the ability for a complete collection and archival ability of important artifacts of both the canal era and the industrial revolution.
+By 1985, the museum was realizing the ability for a complete collection and archival ability of important artifacts of both the canal era and the Industrial Revolution.

-In 1996, the National Canal Museum moved to downtown Easton into Two Rivers Landing in an effort to revitalize the downtown district.
-Since that time, Two Rivers Landing receives an average of 250,000 visitors each year.
-Beginning in 2002, the museum began a campaign to recreate the museum to add hands-on activities to the existing exhibits.
-A proposal to the National Science Foundation(NSF) resulted in a grant of $1.4 Million, later supplemented to $2 million for the creation of exhibits based on their proposal "Science and Technology of Canals and Inland Waterways."
+In 1996, the National Canal Museum moved to Two Rivers Landing in an effort to revitalize Easton’s downtown district.
+Today, Two Rivers Landing receives an average of 250,000 visitors each year.
+Beginning in 2002, the museum began a campaign to add hands-on activities to the existing exhibits.
+A proposal to the National Science Foundation(NSF) resulted in a grant of $1.4 million, later increased to $2 million, for the creation of exhibits based on the “science and technology of canals and inland waterways."

-This led to a new exhibit space installed in March 2006, incorporating the history, science, and technology of canal construction and navigation.
+A new exhibit space was installed in March 2006, focusing on the history, science, and technology of canal construction and navigation.

-At the end of 2011, the 15-year lease period in Two Rivers Landing ended and was not renewed.
-On January 1, 2012, the museum was relocated back to the canal in Hugh Moore Park, repurposing the Emrick Technology Center to act as the main exhibit and administrative space during the Crayola Factory shutdown.
+In 2011, the museum’s 15-year lease period in Two Rivers Landing ended and was not renewed.
+On January 1, 2012, the museum was relocated, returning to Hugh Moore Park.
+The Emrick Technology Center was repurposed to act as the main exhibit and administrative space during the Crayola Factory shutdown.

 In 2013, the Delaware & Lehigh National Heritage Corridor began operating the National Canal Museum under a management agreement during the first Crayola Experience opening.
-This marked the beginning of a three-year transition in which the two organizations would become one.
+This marked the beginning of a three-year transition in which the two organizations would merge.
 The transition allowed the D&L to integrate the management, finance, marketing, and development functions of the two organizations.
-The merger of the two in 2017 culminated this transition period.
+The transition period ended in 2017.
 The museum, along with the other operations of Hugh Moore Historical Park & Museums, is now the Signature Program of the D&L.